bba-git/rdvpro/docs/tasks.md

 - Validate types properly via DTO
 - Update unit and integration tests

+### Completed Implementation
+- Added new appointment types to AppointmentType enum
+- Updated CreateAppointmentDto with proper validation
+- Extended test coverage for all appointment types
+- Maintained existing audit logging functionality
+- All tests passing with no regressions

 ### Acceptance Criteria
-1. New types accepted and validated
+1. ✅ New types accepted and validated
-2. All tests updated and passing
+2. ✅ All tests updated and passing
-3. Audit logging unchanged
+3. ✅ Audit logging unchanged

 ---